111: Moon Zero Two

 I wanna be his wiener wife. –I wanna join his wiener life.

-More lyrics from the aforementioned song “The Wiener Man.”
+More lyrics from the aforementioned song “The Wiener Man,” also known as “Weenie Man.”

 Looks like they’re kinda crawling out of the Tupperware orange.

-Tupperware is a brand of plastic storage containers that are traditionally sold at “Tupperware parties,” in which a sales representative (usually a woman) makes her pitch to a group (again, usually women) gathered at someone’s home.
+Tupperware is a brand of plastic storage containers still sold at the “Tupperware parties” famous in the 1950s, in which a sales representative (usually a woman) makes her pitch to a group (again, usually women) gathered at someone’s home.
 They were first made in 1946.

 They left their dome light on.
 Someone’s gonna have to get a jump start.
 Triple A’s even gonna charge them for that one.